 How to make a rhubarb margarita

-You’ll find all the familiar margarita ingredients here: tequila, orange liqueur, a sweetener, and fresh lime juice.
-Add to that my homemade rhubarb syrup, some freshly squeezed orange juice, and chilled club soda, and you have yourself a very refreshing rhubarb margarita.
-It’s that simple.
+And then in this recipe, I take all the familiar margarita ingredients – tequila, orange liqueur, a sweetener, and fresh lime juice – and add homemade rhubarb syrup, some freshly squeezed orange juice, and chilled club soda.
+It’s delightful!

 But the best part?